Answer-First Paragraphs: How to Write Opening Lines That AI Engines Cite

 Why the first paragraph is everything

 AI engines do not read your article the way a human does.
 They do not start at the top and read through.
 They scan for the first clean paragraph that answers a specific question, then extract and cite it.
+This is how retrieval-augmented generation works: the AI identifies the most relevant chunk of text and uses it to construct its answer.

 "In today's digital landscape, content quality has become the foundation of any successful SEO strategy.
 When you consider how search engines have evolved, quality content is no longer optional.
 It is essential for ranking, for user engagement, and for building authority..."